bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 This was another year that I spent mostly away from my beloved cinemas.
 I think I saw only 3-4 movies on the big screen, most notably "Dune".
+I'm pretty sure it was the movie of the year for me, but I'm probably biased as I'm a huge fan of the books and I've been waiting for a very long time for a decent "Dune" movie.

 I watched several TV shows throughout the year, but nothing really stood out.
 Perhaps "Better Call Saul" was the one I enjoyed the most.
 "The Wheel of Time"